THE GARDEN CLUB OF DOWNERS GROVE

-On November 11, 2018, at 11:00 a.m., The Garden Club of Downers Grove dedicated a new Blue Star Memorial Marker at Alexander Bradley Burns American Legion Post 80 in Downers Grove.
+On November 11, 2018, at 11:00 a.m., The Garden Club of Downers Grove dedicated a second Blue Star Memorial Marker at Alexander Bradley Burns American Legion Post 80 in Downers Grove.
+The first Blue Star Memorial Marker is located in the Main Street Cemetery in Downers Grove.
 The event marked the 100th Anniversary of the official end of World War I on November 11, 1918, at 11:00 a.m. -- the eleventh month, the eleventh day, the eleventh hour.

 Club President June Vandervest conducted the ceremony.
 Downers Grove Mayor Martin Tully and Illinois State Representative David Olsen were introduced.
 Garden Clubs of Illinois Treasurer Carol Yee, past District II Director Marilyn Smrcina, American Legion Post 80 Commander Rick McLaren, and American Legion Division Commander Chris Benigno all took part in the ceremony.
 Stepping stones representing the five branches of the United States Military encircle the monument and a wreath of fresh flowers was placed at the base of the marker as a floral tribute to the fallen from all conflicts.